The Lauren Berry Method® of Lymphatic Massage.

-Yes, I also present technical information; my experience has been that spending toooo much class time in that mode can often clog up the thinking process and detracts from true learning.
-Our 2-day focus is on learning and understanding the principles and protocols, you can go further into the technical details as you continue with your practice.
+Yes, I also present technical information; my experience has been that spending toooo much class time in that mode can often clog up the thinking process and detracts from the class intention.
+Our 2-day focus is on learning and understanding the principles and protocols so you can go further into the technical details as you continue your practice.
 The handout supplies extensive information that can serve you in that respect.

 You will be guided through the visceral work.
-This technique understands that for the lymph to flow, it needs a place to FLOW TO!!!
+This technique understands that for the lymph to flow, it needs a place to FLOW!!!